Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Abstract

 \section{Abstract}

-Automatic Chord Recognition (ACR) is constrained by the scarcity of aligned chord labels, as well-aligned annotations are costly to acquire.
-At the same time, open-weight pre-trained models are currently more accessible than their proprietary training data.
+Automatic Chord Recognition (ACR) is constrained by the scarcity of aligned chord annotations, which are costly to acquire.
+At the same time, open-weight pre-trained models are more accessible than their proprietary training data.
 In this work, we present a two-stage training pipeline that leverages pre-trained models together with unlabeled audio.
 The proposed method decouples training into two stages.
-In the first stage, we use a pre-trained BTC model as a teacher to generate pseudo-labels for over 1,000 hours of diverse unlabeled audio and train a student model solely on these pseudo-labels.
-In the second stage, the student is continually trained on ground-truth labels as they become available, with selective knowledge distillation (KD) from the teacher applied as a regularizer to prevent catastrophic forgetting of the representations learned in the first stage.
+In the first stage, we use the pre-trained BTC model \cite{Park19} as a teacher to generate pseudo-labels for over 1,000 hours of diverse unlabeled audio and train a student model solely on these pseudo-labels.
+In the second stage, the student is continually trained on ground-truth labels as they become available.
+To prevent catastrophic forgetting of the representations learned in the first stage, we apply selective knowledge distillation (KD) from the teacher as a regularizer.
 In our experiments, two models (BTC, 2E1D) were used as students.
-In stage 1, using only pseudo-labels, the BTC student achieves over 98\% of the teacher's performance, while the 2E1D model achieves about 96\% across seven standard \texttt{mir\_eval} metrics.
-After a single training run for both students in stage 2, the resulting BTC student model surpasses the traditional supervised learning baseline by 2.5\% and the original pre-trained teacher model by 1.55\% on average across all metrics.
-And the resulting 2E1D student model improves from the traditional supervised learning baseline by 3.79\% on average and achieves almost the same performance as the teacher.
-Both cases show the large gains on rare chord qualities.
+In Stage 1, using only pseudo-labels, the BTC student achieves about 99\% of the teacher's performance, while the 2E1D model achieves about 97\% of the teacher's performance across seven standard \texttt{mir\_eval} metrics.
+After continual training with labeled data in Stage 2, the resulting BTC student model consistently surpasses both the traditional supervised learning baseline and the original pre-trained teacher model across all metrics.
+The resulting 2E1D student model also outperforms the supervised baseline and approaches teacher-level performance, with both models demonstrating substantial gains on rare chord qualities.